AlexanderPaule/Chimera.UserScore/README.md

 bin\elasticsearch-setup-passwords.bat interactive
 bin\elasticsearch-service.bat start
 ```
-put the registered password for elastic user in the configuration file **appsettings.json** in the project solution
+Put the registered password for elastic user in the configuration file **appsettings.json** in the project solution.
 Now compile the solution and start it.
 A browser will be opened on swager path, so you can easilly proceed with testing.

 ### Endpoints